Spinnerbait: Treble or single hook dressing

 The treble hook can be dressed or not, depending on personal preferences of bait profile and action.
 By itself, the flash and maybe the vibration are the only attractors.
 But anytime you add something to a bait, you change its appearance and action and may have to alter presentation.

 The simplest hook dressings have been hair or feather and add a fluttering tail action that is imparted by blade vibration.
 These materials come in many colors, though black or white have been traditional attractors.
 Flashy artificial materials such as Flashabou, add a fluttering flash in different incandescent or solid flash colors, increasing the total flash profile of the in-line.

 Many believe that a dressed treble presents a body/target that follows the flash ahead of it and that it may entice more strikes than a bare treble hook.
 For this reason, some companies have added soft plastic dressings to the hook to change the appearance and action of the bait and these are routinely called trailers.
 Soft plastic trailers have traditionally been curly tailed grubs and come in any color desired, as well as either single tail, double tails or quadratails.
 The speed of retrieve will always depend first on the blade size and design, but trailers provide lift for any spinner type bait, allowing a slightly lower retrieve speed.
 The weight material on the wire behind the spinning blade and also been made to look like a fish or like traditional minnow type baits such as the Rapala.

 In-line spinners have limitations such as not being good for heavy weeds or where very slow or vertical presentations are required.
 In-lines are usually considered swimming, horizontal baits and may be cast or trolled behind a slow moving boat.
 In-lines come in all sizes: small trout and panfish sizes to musky and salmon sizes up to six inches in length.
 In-line spinners are a multispecies bait that have a time and place in anyone's tackle box.

 Safety pin or overhead arm spinnerbait

-Invented in 1951 and first manufactured in St. Louis, Missouri, the "safety-pin" or overhead blade style spinnerbait is probably the most popular spinnerbait design among bass, northern pike, and redfish anglers.
+Invented in 1951 and first manufactured in St. Louis, Missouri, the "safety-pin" or overhead blade style spinnerbait is probably the most popular spinnerbait design among bass, northern pike, and redfish anglers in the USA.
 Its most prominent feature is a wire frame that is bent roughly 90 degrees and embedded at its base in a bullet-, cone-, or arrowhead-shaped lead body with a single hook behind it.